-Because Goldendoodles also need to be given plenty of mental stimulation for their ultimate happiness, you can combine the two to give them everything they need in one activity.
+Because Goldendoodles also need to be given plenty of mental stimulation (see our Complete Guide here) for their ultimate happiness, you can combine the two to give them everything they need in one activity.

-By the end of a full-day spent playing and having fun, your Goldendoodle is going to be thoroughly exhausted and ready for cuddles.
+By the end of a full day spent playing and having fun, your Goldendoodle is going to be thoroughly exhausted and ready for cuddles.

 Tips For Encouraging Your Goldendoodle to Cuddle!

 Sometimes dogs just aren’t in the mood to cuddle.
 If you really want that cuddle action, however, here are a few tips to consider that might help.

 - Wear em out! – Well-exercised dogs are more likely to cuddle.